jldeen/codefresh/Swarm-mode.md

 # Codefresh | Docs

-# Deploy Codefresh to Microsoft Azure | ACS Engine or DockerCE via ACS
+# Use Codefresh to Build and Deploy Containers to Microsoft Azure | ACS Engine or DockerCE via ACS

 ## Before we begin